TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 in Makefile, change the xml_output assignment to the issue-corr.xml file. make upload-test if ok, make upload-real
+Commit changes.

 There is no charge for updating metadata, so do this as needed.

-No crossref update is needed when taking an issue public; it's only our landing files that change.
+By the way, no crossref update is needed when taking an issue public;
+it's only our landing files that change.

  Processing older issues that have not yet been uploaded to Crossref:
 First, look near the end of the captub script for the line